Rust for Linux

 • Finding merge/apply conflicts as early as possible.

 • Providing a common base for development that requires features that are not yet in mainline or rust-next, i.e. giving early access to features.
-This may include Rust-related changes from other subsystems.
+This may include Rust-related changes from other subsystems, but it is not intended to cover our topic branches.

 • Providing extra testing to patches by making them easily available to more developers.